 “I wanted to make sure that when an employment opportunity presented itself, that I would be ready to take advantage of it,” Janet says.

-When she wasn’t working or staying at the overnight sites, Janet would go to DuPagePads Client Service Center to meet with her case manager to create a plan for stable housing.
-Janet’s case manager assisted her in applying for a Section 8 housing voucher which provides a rent subsidy for low-income households.
-When this approval came through, Janet and Lulu were thrilled.
+When she wasn’t working or staying at the overnight sites, Janet would go to DuPagePads Client Service Center to meet with her case manager and attend workshops.

-“I thought I was excited to finally have peace of mind and stability after nine and a half months of being homeless, but when I told Lulu she would have her own room again, she was the one really over the moon,” Janet beams.
+“I thought I was excited to finally have stability, but when I told Lulu she would have her own room, she was over the moon,” Janet beams.

-You never think it would be you becoming homeless, but from staying at the sites, I saw it all of the time.
+You never think it will be you becoming homeless.
 Unfortunate circumstances can happen to anyone, but it is how you come out at the end that is important.
 Through my hard work and DuPagePads assistance, we were able to come out strong,” Janet says.